Make sure your resume is catching the recruiter's attention for all the right reasons. We'll show you how.

 Wrong.
 Unfortunately, the first few reviews of your resume will most likely be conducted by a piece of machinery, known as an applicant tracking system (ATS), and a junior-level sourcer or HR coordinator.
 To help get past these initial gatekeepers and pass the ATS resume test, it's important that your resume incorporate a number of key phrases and terms that summarize your expertise.
 That's where the “core competencies” section comes into play.

 Just below your professional summary, include a few columns or rows of terms that give the reader a good sense of your areas of expertise.
 An easy way to uncover this information is by reviewing job descriptions that interest you and taking note of the terms that routinely pop up on these job listings.
-You can also copy and paste a number of job descriptions into a Word Cloud generator, such as Wordle, to identify the most frequently mentioned terms.
+You can also copy and paste a number of job descriptions into a free word and phrase frequency tool like Online-Utility.org's Text Analyzer to identify the most frequently mentioned terms.

 If you've been in the workforce for 15 or more years, you may want to include a highlighted achievements section.
 This segment is usually placed just below the core competencies section and above your professional history.
 In it, you list three to five bullets that highlight achievements you consider to be especially noteworthy and relevant to your target job.
 If some of your best accolades fall on the second page of your resume, this is a good way to give them special attention within your resume “snapshot.”

 When you glance at the top of your resume, are your job goals and qualifications obvious?
 If you're unsure, hand your resume over to a friend.
 It actually helps if this person is not in your line of work.
 Ask them to quickly scan your resume for no more than 30 seconds – this is longer than the average recruiter takes.
 If they can't easily identify your job goals and qualifications, then you know it won't pass a resume test and there's still work to be done.